Ballista

 Continue multi-channel outreach.
 Adjust targeting based on responses.
 Publish thought leadership content.

-Send a professional packet to your top 10 targets.
-Stand out from the online applicant pile.
+Send a pro application to your top 10 targets.
+Rise above the online pile.